-Be sure to check out our other Baldur’s Gate 3 Builds for Early Access including: Eldritch Knight Fighter, Battle Master Fighter, The Field Warlock, The Great Old One Warlock, Beast Master Ranger, Hunter Ranger, Circle of the Land Druid, Circle of the Moon Druid, Wild Magic Sorcerer, Wildheart Barbarian, Draconic Sorcerer, Berserker Barbarian!
+Be sure to check out our other Baldur’s Gate 3 Builds including: Eldritch Knight Fighter, Battle Master Fighter, The Field Warlock, The Great Old One Warlock, Beast Master Ranger, Hunter Ranger, Circle of the Land Druid, Circle of the Moon Druid, Wild Magic Sorcerer, Wildheart Barbarian, Draconic Sorcerer, Berserker Barbarian!

 Best Baldur’s Gate 3 Wizard Builds Features

 - Abilities: Intelligence & Dexterity